 Tips for Finding the Right Financial Advisor

 - Ask candidates if they follow the fiduciary standard.
 If they do, they will always put your interests before their own or their firms'.
 That said, some advisors who are also brokers or insurance agents have different codes of behavior in their other roles.
-To find an advisor who only sells advice, use our SmartAsset financial advisor matching tool.
-It will connect you with up to three financial advisors based on your needs and preferences.
+SmartAsset's free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.